5skr0ll3r/Cthulhu/README.md

 # Cthulhu
-## Is a webserver that runs on your system hosting your website (still on beta)
+## Is a webserver that runs on your system hosting your website (still on V1)

 Modules used: `os,sys,socket,threading,re`